killermann/facilitator-cards/content/cards/vanishing-options.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
-explanation: "When the group is considering multiple options for a decision, strategically remove one (or several, or all of them) from consideration, and prompt the group to make a choice under those new conditions.
-Can be repeated several times."
+explanation: "When the group is considering potential options for a decision (e.g., A, B, or C?), strategically remove one, two, or more from consideration (e.g., A or C?).
+Prompt the group to make a choice under those new conditions.
+Discuss the outcome.
+What new information comes to light?
+Can be repeated several times, removing and adding different options."
 longer_context: ""
 external_link: ""
 general_notes: ""